Military Veterans Act, 2011

 The Military Veterans Act, 2011 (Act No. 18 of 2011) is an act of the Parliament of South Africa that declares the government responsible for governing the affairs of the country's military veterans.
 It also outlines the benefits available to these veterans and names the President of South Africa as their patron-in-chief.
-The Act further establishes an Advisory Council on Military Veterans and the Military Appeals Board.
+The Act further establishes an Advisory Council on Military Veterans and the Military Veterans Appeals Board.
 The Act was passed by Parliament on 16 August 2011 and was assented to by President Jacob Zuma on 2 December 2011.

 Aims of the Act

 The purpose of the act is to recognise and honour military veterans for the sacrifices that they have made on behalf of the nation.
 It also aims to assist military veterans to transition from active service to civilian life.
 The Act further aims to assist disabled veterans and to improve the quality of life of military veterans and their dependants.
 Furthermore, it aims to provide benefits and services to the veterans and ensure that they can contribute to the development of the country.
 Lastly the act aims to contribute to nation building and reconciliation in the country.